Robert B. Parker

 Robert Brown Parker (September 17, 1932 - January 18, 2010) was an American writer, primarily of fiction within the mystery/detective genre.
 His most famous works include the 40 novels written about the fictional private detective Spenser.
 In the mid-1980s, based on the character of detective Spenser, ABC television network developed the television series Spenser: For Hire.
 A series of TV movies was also produced based on the same character.
 His works incorporate encyclopedic knowledge of the Boston metropolitan area.
 The Spenser novels have been cited as reviving and changing the detective genre by critics and bestselling authors, including Robert Crais, Harlan Coben, and Dennis Lehane.

 Parker also wrote nine novels featuring Jesse Stone, a Los Angeles police officer who moves to a small New England town; six novels with Sunny Randall, a female private investigator; and four Westerns starring the duo Virgil Cole and Everett Hitch.
 The first was Appaloosa, made into a film starring Ed Harris and Viggo Mortensen.
 The Jesse Stone books were adapted into a series of TV films starring Tom Selleck.

-Following Parker's death, authorised continuations of his works have been penned by other authors: the Spenser books were written by Ace Atkins (2012-2022) and Mike Lupica (2023-present); Jesse Stone by Michael Brandman (2011-2013), Reed Farrel Coleman (2014-2019), Lupica (2020-2022) and Christopher Farnsworth (2025-present); Virgil Cole and Everett Hitch by Robert Knott; and Sunny Randall by Lupica (2018-2020) and Alison Gaylin (2023).
+Following Parker's death, authorized continuations of his works have been penned by other authors.

 Early life and education

 Parker was born in Springfield, Massachusetts.
 In 1956, Parker married Joan H. Parker, whom he claimed to have met as a toddler at a birthday party.
 They spent their childhoods in the same neighborhood.

-After earning a bachelor of arts degree from Colby College in Waterville, Maine, Parker served as a soldier in the US Army Infantry in Korea.
+After earning a Bachelor of Arts degree from Colby College in Waterville, Maine, Parker served as a soldier in the US Army Infantry in Korea.
 In 1957, he earned his master's degree in English literature from Boston University and then worked in advertising and technical writing until 1962.
 Parker received a PhD in English literature from Boston University in 1971.
 His dissertation, titled "The Violent Hero, Wilderness Heritage, and Urban Reality," discussed the exploits of fictional private-eye heroes created by Dashiell Hammett, Raymond Chandler, and Ross Macdonald.